 Become a Patient Partner

 - Fill out our sign-up form.
-This helps us connect you with health care teams who are seeking patients to engage in their work.
+This helps you to be connected to health care teams who are seeking patients to engage in their work.

 - Take part in an upcoming orientation.
-This one-hour session provides you with all the information you need to get started, including how PVN works, the kinds of engagement opportunities available, what to expect and how you can help.
+A one-hour session with the information you need to get started, including how PVN works.

 Once you’ve completed these steps, you’re ready to go!